The cookie culture is crumbling for digital marketers

 Google’s new privacy policies, also known as the privacy sandbox, are going through significant changes.
-By the end of the year 2023, Google plans to stop third-party cookies on the Chrome browser.
-They will end decades of data-driven targeting advertising, describing this modification as one of the most important steps towards greater privacy.
+By the end of the year 2023, Google planned to stop third-party cookies on the Chrome browser.
+It’s not happening in 2024.
+They will ended decades of data-driven targeting advertising, describing this modification as one of the most important steps towards greater privacy.

 Before diving into what this entails for the legal marketing sector, let’s quickly look at what cookies are.
 They are blocks of data that are created by servers to track users’ activity online and give advertising platforms relevant information for target advertising.